-I looked around my room where some familiar and unfamiliar objects were equally carefully placed and thoughtlessly strewn.
-I am a bit of a pack rat – a step below hoarder as I can throw things out, it just takes me a long time to work up to it.
-I got up from my bed and walked to my closet first and opened the door to a tiny closet packed to the gills with clothes and shoes and a few boxes.
-I started dragging things out carefully before breaking down and completely ransacking my closet and then the rest of my bedroom.
+I looked around my bedroom, familiar and unfamiliar objects were equally carefully placed and thoughtlessly strewn about the room.
+My mom had tidied up some while I was in the hospital, but she didn’t move much around the room because she told me she didn’t want it harder for me to remember.
+Since I got back I hadn’t moved much myself.
+I am a step below hoarder as I can throw things out, but still a pack rat.
+I opened my closet, packed to the gills with clothes and shoes and a few boxes.
+I dragged things out carefully before breaking down and completely ransacking my closet and followed by the rest of my bedroom.

-I found my stack of journals looking mostly chronological in a leather ottoman sitting under the one window in my bedroom.
-My most recent ones were on top.
+I found my beloved journals looking mostly in chronological order in a leather ottoman sitting under the one window in my bedroom.
+They were hidden under an heirloom quilt my grandmother had given me for college.
+My most recent journals were on top of the stacks.
 My beloved friends Teddy, Jennifer, William, and Aunt Sally all looked up at me from the ottoman in their color coordinated composition book glory.
 They were the most familiar things in my room.
 I gathered the five notebooks into my arms and hugged them.
 Five?
 I looked down at my notebooks.
-I always had four journals at once not five.
+I always had four journals, not five.

 The green notebooks were far more scattered in my ottoman than the pink, brown, and blue.
 For every four or five pink notebooks there was maybe one green.
-But I looked down at the five notebooks in my arms, there was a purple one as well.
+But I looked down at the five notebooks in my arms, there was a purple journal with hints of glued on glitter.
 I glanced down into the ottoman and saw a total of two other purple journals in there that were introduced much later in the past 10 years.